Kaiqi-Liang/CITS5503-Labs/Practice Questions/exams.md

     3. Use Amplify (Mobile Hub) to develop and deploy the web app.
     4. Use Elastic Transcoder to convert videos to different formats.

-    Use a client server architecture where the Load Balancer and the EC2 instances behind it acting as the server, and the application is the client.
+    Use a client/server architecture where the Load Balancer and the EC2 instances behind it acting as the server, and the application is the client.

 #### 1.2 (10 points)